jsdir/datastored/docs/models.md

 #### mutators

 Defines mutator methods for the model.
 Mutators are chained when the model is extended.
 More documentation about mutators can be found [here](mutators.md).

+#### callbacks

+Defines actions to perform at different times in the model's lifecycle.
+More documentation about callbacks can be found [here](callbacks.md).

 #### methods